Before the West was Won: Pre-Columbian Morality

 So we see that even though Darwin was personally against the institution of slavery, he still fully considered his own “race” to be widely superior to blacks, and employed the vernacular of the plantation when speaking in the safety of his letters.
 He viewed the world through racist eyes and his theory reflects that truth.

-No one best exemplifies the inherent racism found in the Darwin’s Preservation of the Favored Races than his cousin and fellow scientist, Francis Galton.
+No one best exemplifies the inherent racism found in Darwin’s Preservation of the Favored Races than his cousin and fellow scientist, Francis Galton.
 Galton was a man who applied himself widely to the various scientific fields, but most of all to theories of racial development which he termed “eugenics.”
 Much of his work is based off that of Darwin, and the two conversed through letters until the latter passed.
 In Galton’s major work, Inquiries into Human Faculty and its Development, he advocated for the gradual extermination of the “lower races” through deliberate breeding of the higher “stock.”
 He concludes that:

 The question then arises as to the way in which man can assist in the order of events.
 I reply, by furthering the course of evolution.
 He may use his intelligence to discover and expedite the changes that are necessary to adapt circumstance to race and race to circumstance, and his kindly sympathy will urge him to effect them mercifully.8